ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 - **Lossless** compression implies that the quality never degrades and can thus be repeatedly compressed and decompressed.
 - **Lossy** compression uses certain powerful techniques to greatly reduce file size at the expense of quality.

 The process of converting between audio and video formats, to reduce file size, average bitrate, or resolution, is called **re-encoding** or **transcoding**.
-Transcoding an already lossy-compressed audio or video using lossy compression can result in varying degrees of further quality reduction depending on the settings used.
+Re-encoding an already lossy-compressed audio or video using lossy compression can result in varying degrees of further quality reduction depending on the settings used.

 Due to that reason, re-encoding should be avoided except if the original audio or video file is any of the following: